#metoo #ChildAbusePrevention #SexualAssaultAwareness *Trigger Warning*

 The common reactions of when these stories of sexual abuse make headlines, “Yeah, let’s string ’em by their balls and make them suffer” or “They should rot in jail!” do not make things better.
 For me, those reactions come from the same vein as the initial crimes themselves, ignore the root problems, and no one can heal.
 I was sexualized and given inappropriate attention since I can first remember.
-I was molested by a neighbor and sexually harassed on a regular basis whilst attending a Catholic school.
+I was molested as a child by someone I trusted and sexually harassed on a regular basis.
 These events had led to traumatic consequences and emotional scars that I am still healing.

 Here are links to get you started on promoting positive and empowering sexual development for children: